The Life of an Entrepreneur

 5 Stages you move through... or hop between

-- The struggle - trying to gain the momentum
+- The struggle - trying to create momentum

-- Refining the processes - hitting that next growth stage
+- Refining the processes - striving for that next growth stage

 - It's working -Extreme profitability and new growth ideas